 |photo by Aubrey Reuben|

+"This play" is Theresa Rebeck's latest and her second for Broadway: Seminar, a dark comedy opening Nov.
+20 at the John Golden Theatre.
+In it, Rickman plays Leonard, a famed author hired to impart his passions and peculiarities to a quartet of fledgling novelists ( Lily Rabe, Hamish Linklater, Hettienne Park and Jerry O'Connell); nastily, he's not above picking pets and upsetting the group dynamic.
 In Rickman's mind, Leonard comes with an interesting backstory: "He's working, I suppose, in a kind of freelance capacity as a journalist and an editor when he starts teaching young writers at private seminars — hence the title — so the play is set in the Upper West Side apartment of one of his students.
 When I say that there's a connection between this and the 'Potter's, I mean he's absolutely passionate about writing.
 It's the kind of sheer craft and sacrifice that is going to be involved for anybody who wants to be a writer.
 Theresa, of course, is writing the play from deep inside her own experience, so I know I've got the truth in my hands — her truth.

 "As an actor, I'm absolutely dependent on what I see on the page.
 I've an instinct for good writing, where images jump off the page and tell me what to do.
 I just sit there and wait, and if it's good writing, it's like being smacked in the face with ideas."